 Reimbursement for health education and anticipatory guidance is included in the payment of the E&M code used for a C&TC screening.

-For more information on Health Education/Anticipatory Guidance, refer to the Anticipatory Guidance (0-5 years), (6-12 years), and (13-21 years) FACT Sheets
+For more information on Health Education/Anticipatory Guidance, refer to the Child and Teen Checkups (C&TC FACT Sheets for Anticipatory Guidance, 0-5 years, 6-12 years, and 13-21 years.

 Preventive counseling is included in the preventive medicine E&M service; do not report preventive counseling separately.
 Report CPT Codes 99401-99404 if patient visit is for counseling only.